jrpool/calculator/README3.md

 Stage 2 added JavaScript code to make the calculator perform calculating operations in response to user actions.
 Stage 2 also changed the layout of the calculator and the set of its buttons.
 It also changed the appearance of the buttons, making them dim and inert when the state of the calculator made them ineligible for use.
 It is documented in its own [README file](README2.md).
 There is a [more detailed discussion](http://stulta.com/forumo/archives/2089) of stage 2 and its motivation.

 Stage 3 added accessibility features to the calculator.
+These features include:

+-

 ### Implementation logic